102 ways to save energy at home (Updated November 2024)

 – Fill your machine every time

-Your washing machine is one of the most energy-hungry appliances in your home., Make sure you’re getting the most value from that energy you can by filling the machine completely every time you use it.
-Make sure not to fill the machine beyond it’s recommended load however, this can cause long term damage and reduce efficiency.
+Your washing machine is one of the most energy-hungry appliances in your home.
+Make sure you’re getting the most value from that energy by filling the machine completely every time you use it.

 – Drop the temperature to 30°C…